MUBOG History

 Today

-Following the approval of the merger, MUBOG has been working to bring its new vision to fruition.
-The new hierarchy has altered MUBOG's structure once again in order to be more in tune with the rest of Student Senate.
-As FY24 progresses, MUBOG hopes to see projects through to completion that began in FY23, achieve a more lively membership, and work to improve its processes under the newly restructured Board and executive roles.
+Following the approval of the merger, MUBOG worked to bring its new vision to fruition.
+The new hierarchy has altered MUBOG's structure once again in order to be more in tune with the rest of the Student Senate.
+Since FY24, MUBOG has worked to achieve a more lively membership base and improve its processes under the newly restructured Board and executive roles.